microsoft/finops-toolkit/docs-mslearn/best-practices/compute.md

 ## Virtual machines

+The following sections provide ARG queries for VMs.
+These queries help you optimize costs, improve efficiency, and gain insights into your VMs.

-### Query: List Virtual Machines stopped (and not deallocated)
+### Query - List virtual machines stopped (and not deallocated)

-This Azure Resource Graph (ARG) query identifies Virtual Machines (VMs) in your Azure environment that are not in the 'deallocated' or 'running' state.
+This ARG query identifies VMs that don't have the `deallocated` or `running` state.
 It retrieves details about their power state, location, resource group, and subscription ID.

-<h4>Category</h4>
+**Category**

 Waste reduction

-<h4>Query</h4>
+**Query**

 ```kql
 resources